-Taxis may be banned from some bus lanes under Dublin City Council plans
+Taxis would be banned from some of Dublin's bus lanes under plans Dublin City Council has submitted to Minister for Transport Eamon Ryan for consideration.

 The local authority submitted a document, titled a “traffic wish list”, detailing 17 changes it was seeking when it met Mr Ryan last month.
 It outlines plans to “alter” bus lane regulations “to facilitate banning of taxis from certain bus lanes either completely or for specific periods” such as during rush hours.